2020 Summer Olympics: Venues and infrastructure

 The newly built Japan National Stadium in Tokyo was the venue for the ceremonies and the athletics events.

 In February 2012, it was announced that Tokyo's former National Stadium, the central venue for the 1964 Summer Olympics, would undergo a ¥100 billion renovation for the 2019 Rugby World Cup and the 2020 Summer Olympics.
-In November 2012, the Japan Sport Council announced that it was taking bids for proposed stadium designs.
+In November 2012, the Japan Sport Council announced it was taking bids for proposed stadium designs.
 Of the 46 finalists, Zaha Hadid Architects was awarded the project, which would replace the old stadium with a new 80,000-seat stadium.
-There was criticism of the Zaha Hadid design—which was compared to a bicycle helmet and regarded as clashing with the surrounding Meiji Shrine—and widespread disapproval of the costs, even with attempts to revise and "optimize" the design.
+There was criticism of Hadid's design—which was compared to a bicycle helmet and regarded as clashing with the surrounding Meiji Shrine—and widespread disapproval of the costs, even with attempts to revise and "optimize" the design.

 In June 2015, the government announced plans to reduce the new stadium's permanent capacity to 65,000 in its athletics configuration (although with the option to add up to 15,000 temporary seats for football) as a further cost-saving measure.
 The original plan to build a retractable roof was also abandoned.
-At the end of 2015, as a result of public opposition to the increasing costs of the new stadium (which had reached ¥252 billion), the government chose to reject Zaha Hadid's design entirely and selected a new design by Japanese architect Kengo Kuma.
+At the end of 2015, in response to public opposition to the increasing costs of the new stadium (which had reached ¥252 billion), the government chose to reject Hadid's design entirely and selected a new design by Japanese architect Kengo Kuma.
 Inspired by traditional temples and with a lower profile, Kuma's design had a budget of ¥149 billion.
 The changes meant the new stadium could not be completed in time for the 2019 Rugby World Cup as originally intended.
-The National Stadium, which was inaugurated on 21 December 2019, was named the Olympic Stadium for the duration of the Tokyo Games.
+The National Stadium, which was inaugurated on December 21, 2019, was named the Olympic Stadium for the duration of the Tokyo Games.